vaishnavv04/Epify-Backend/README.md

 > This route is admin-only and requires an `Authorization: Bearer <token>` header.

 ## API Documentation
+- The API is documented using OpenAPI.
+See `openapi.yaml` in the repository for the full specification.
+- Interactive Swagger UI is available at `/docs` when the server is running.
-The API is documented using OpenAPI.
-See `openapi.yaml` for the full specification.
-You can import the Postman collection (`Inventory Management API.postman_collection.json`) for example requests.
+- You can import the Postman collection (`Inventory Management API.postman_collection.json`) for example requests.

 ## Testing
 A sample test script is provided in `test_api.py` (Python, uses `requests`).